sami-badawi/shapelogic-typescript/README.md

 JavaScript has become the most popular programming language and Node provides a strong eco system.
 It is alarming to see that over 10,000 files are installed when doing a hello world example using TypeScript and a bundler like Webpack or Browserify.

+After some experimenting ShapeLogic now also has a Webpack branch, and will continue with the simplest solution.

 ## Minimal Dependencies

 Most browsers are close to 100% ES6 / ES2015 completeness.